gklyne/I-D/arcp/arcp.md

 relative URIs to cross-reference constituent files, making it challenging to index or annotate such resources.

-Consumptions of archives might be performed in memory or through a common framework, abstracting away any local file location.

-Consumption of an archive with a consistent base URL should be possible no matter from which location it was retrieved, or on which device it is inspected.
+Consumption of an archive with a consistent base URL should be possible no matter from which location it was retrieved, on which device it is inspected, and with which mechanism the archive is accessed (e.g. virtual file system).

 When consuming multiple archives from untrusted sources it would be beneficial to have a Same Origin policy {{RFC6454}}
 so that relative hyperlinks can't escape the particular archive.

 The `file:` URI scheme {{RFC8089}}
-can be ill-suited for purposes such as above, where a location-independent URI scheme is more flexible, secure and globally unique.
+can be ill-suited for purposes such as above, while a location-independent URI scheme can be more flexible, secure and globally unique.

-This specification proposes the
+This specification define the
 Archive and Package URI scheme `arcp` as an alternative to addressing resources within an archive, application or package.